darkhonor/ansible-role-acas/README.md

 # Ansible Role: ACAS Server

-This [Ansible Role](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) will configure a RHEL 7 or 8 system as an [Assured Compliance Assessment System (ACAS)](https://intelshare.intelink.gov/sites/DISA-ID/ACAS) server.
+This [Ansible Role](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) will configure a RHEL 8 system as an [Assured Compliance Assessment System (ACAS)](https://intelshare.intelink.gov/sites/DISA-ID/ACAS) server.
 This role does not install the Tenable software that is included.
 Instead, it configures the basic system in accordance with the current DISA guidelines published to the [ACAS Program Site](https://intelshare.intelink.gov/sites/DISA-ID/ACAS).
 This role will also ensure the system is running in FIPS mode, which may cause a reboot of the system.